zhibirc/funny-library/docs/notes.md

 - it's complex solution, no additional tools required;
 - knowledge of TS is helpful, but not required;
+- approximately 2 major versions each year;
+- two-way data binding to achieve synchronization between model and view (significantly decrease of DOM manipulations);
 - all entities in Angular is a class (the similar approach as for components in SPA framework);
 - lifecycle hooks;
 - string interpolation {{ something }};